kaanbasal/url-scraper/README.md

 ## Url Scrapper

-The code tries to fetch given url recursively to fetch all the links and lists them.
+The code tries to fetch given url recursively to find all the links and lists them.

 Implementation has several approaches to do the same thing.